-To help you become more familiar with the viewLinc workspace, it is recommended that you watch the tour, Using viewLinc (available on the viewLinc toolbar, under the Help menu).
+To help you become more familiar with the viewLinc workspace, it is recommended that you watch the tour, Using viewLinc, which is available under the (2) (Help) menu.

-Several tours are available and demonstrate how to perform daily tasks (Help > Tours).
+Several tours are available and demonstrate how to perform daily tasks (? > Tours)